 ST. PETERSBURG, Russia - No.8 seed Elena Rybakina staved off elimination to reach her third semifinal of the season at the St. Petersburg Ladies' Trophy.

-The World No.25 saved two match points in the second set to beat French qualifier Oceane Dodin, 6-7(5), 7-5, 6-2, to book a spot in the final four in two hours and 27 minutes.
+The World No.25 saved two match points in the second set to beat French qualifier Oceane Dodin, 6-7(5), 7-5, 6-2, to book a spot in the final four at the Premier-level event.

 From holding a 40-0 lead on serve in the 10th game of the second set, Rybakina was one point away from defeat, as the World No.159 had two opportunities to score her fifth victory of the week, and her second over a seeded player after upsetting No.4 seed Johanna Konta in the second round.

-However, the dramatic hold kicked off a run of seven straight games that saw Rybakina wrestle command of the match, as she dropped just one point behind her first serve in the decider.
+However, the dramatic hold kicked off a run of seven straight games that saw Rybakina wrestle command of the match, as she dropped just one point behind her first serve in the decider and sealed victory in in two hours and 27 minutes.

 The Kazakh was forced to ultimately rally from a set down despite having led 5-2 in the first set, as Dodin saved four set points.
 The French 23-year-old, seeking her first WTA semifinal since the summer of 2017, won the last four points of the ensuing tiebreak as well, coming back from 3-0 and 5-3 deficits.